stride3d/stride-website/posts/2026-11-14-announcing-stride-4-4.md

 ### Other improvements

 As mentioned previously, this update is too large to summarize in this blog post.
-For more information about all the changes, you can read the full writeup in the [release notes](https://doc.stride3d.net/latest/en/ReleaseNotes/ReleaseNotes.html).
+For more information about what changed, you can read the full writeup in the [release notes](https://doc.stride3d.net/latest/en/ReleaseNotes/ReleaseNotes.html).

 ## Ongoing work on the engine